grahammendick/navigation/NavigationReactNative/sample/web/README.md

     npm install
     npm run build

-Then open app.html to see Native web Navigation in action.
+Then open app.html in the `medley` and `zoom` folders to see Native web Navigation in action.
 Like a Native app, the previous scenes stay around and are animated into view when navigating back.